thefalked/letmeask/README.md

 ## 💻 Project

 Letmeask is perfect for content creators to create Q&A rooms with their audience in a very organized and democratic way.
+Check the app deployed on Firebase host in [here](https://letmeask-753c5.web.app/).

 This is a project developed during the **[Next Level Week Together](https://nextlevelweek.com/)**, presented from the 20th to the 27th of June 2021.